 The traditional treatment has been to use a loud, bulky machine that is strapped to your face while you sleep which for some people can often seem just as scary as the diagnosis.

-Fortunately, there are other options that may be able to help you with your sleep apnea and get quality sleep once again.
+Fortunately, there are other treatment options that may be able to help you with your sleep apnea and get quality sleep once again.
 Book an appointment today for sleep apnea treatment in Houston, 77095.

 What Is Sleep Apnea?